Failure of epistemic models to explain the antidistinguishability of quantum mixed preparations: Anti-distinguishability and common overlap between epistemic states

 \end{definition} For $n$ quantum preparations, at most $A_Q^{[n]}=1$ and at least $1-\frac{1}{n}$, which implies $\omega_Q^{[n]}\in[0,1]$.
 From \eqref{AQ_epis} and \eqref{Q_overlap},

+In the case of an anti-distinguishable set of quantum preparations, $\omega_E^{[n]}=\omega_Q^{[n]}=0$.
 The above relation \eqref{we<wq} represents the degree to which an epistemic theory can explain the prediction of the quantum theory.
 Further elaboration on this has been provided in the next section.
-Here, we offer a brief discussion on \textit{distinguishability} and how it's relevant for our purposes.
+Here, we offer a brief discussion on \textit{distinguishability} and how it is relevant for our purposes.

-Note that for $n=2$, anti-distinguishability \eqref{anti-d} and distinguishability are the same, and thus, \be \omega_Q = 2 (1 - D_Q), \ee where $D_Q$ is the distinguishability of two quantum preparations.
-Let these quantum preparations be $\rho_1$ and $\rho_2$.
-Their distinguishability is defined as,
+It is not difficult to see that for $n=2$, anti-distinguishability \eqref{anti-d} is equal to minimum-error-state discrimination \cite{SchmidPRX}, also referred to as distinguishability \cite{cs}.
+Let us consider two quantum preparations, $\rho_1$ and $\rho_2$.
+Distinguishability is then an optimization over every two-outcome measurement $\mathcal{M}=\{M_1,M_2\}$ such that